PlaidCloud/website/content/en/docs/reference/using-api/api-concepts.md

 ## Alternate representations of resources

-By default, Kubernetes returns objects serialized to JSON with content type `application/json`.
+By default, PlaidCloud returns objects serialized to JSON with content type `application/json`.
 This is the default serialization format for the API.
 However, clients may request the more efficient
 [Protobuf representation](#protobuf-encoding) of these objects for better performance at scale.
-The Kubernetes API implements standard HTTP content type negotiation: passing an `Accept` header with a `GET` call will request that the server tries to return a response in your preferred media type, while sending an object in Protobuf to the server for a `PUT` or `POST` call means that you must set the `Content-Type`
+The PlaidCloud API implements standard HTTP content type negotiation: passing an `Accept` header with a `GET` call will request that the server tries to return a response in your preferred media type, while sending an object in Protobuf to the server for a `PUT` or `POST` call means that you must set the `Content-Type`